AudacySpace/quindar-deploy/CONTRIBUTING.md

 Look at the README file for instructions on how to run Quindar in a local development environment.
 Any changes to the docker build files used to deploy Quindar should be tested on / compatible with multiple platforms (pc, mac, linux).
 To make a change, please create a feature branch (under the develop branch), make changes as proposed; then submit a pull request to the develop branch.

+## To Do

+* dockerhub integration for faster deployment
+* security hardening